SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 - Tie the wood plug close to the fitting where you expect to use it so you don't have to go searching when trouble arises.
 Make the cord long enough to reach either the cockpit or the transom fittings.

-3. RUBBER PLUG - Another method of plugging a fitting is to use a tapered soft rubber plug, (similar to a kitchen sink plug).
+4. KITCHEN SINK PLUG - You could also use a tapered soft rubber plug, (similar to a kitchen sink plug).
 They seal quite well and are usually short enough that they DON'T bottom out against the pin.
-Make them black to withstand UV better and so you can easily see them to remind yourself they are in place.
+Make them black to withstand UV better and so you can see them to restore drainage.

-4. STA-PLUG Emergency Plug - A soft ribbed cone shaped plug made of high density foam that conforms to any shaped hole to create a water tight fit.
+5. STA-PLUG EMERGENCY PLUG - A soft ribbed cone shaped plug made of high density foam that conforms to any shaped hole to create a water tight fit.
 For example; Tearing the cone at the eights rib will create a plug with a 2" diameter base that you can jam into a thru-hull fitting.
 If unused it remains soft for many years and will not mould, split or swell like a wood plug.

 SPLISH SPLASH